aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/the-basics.md

 <loader loading="true"></loader>
 ```

 However, there is a subtle difference.
-In this case, Aurelia consider the attribute value as a string.
+In this case, Aurelia considers the attribute value as a string.
 Thus, instead of a boolean `true` value the string `'true'` gets bound to the `loading` property.
 This might cause some unexpected issues.
 However, you can apply coercion using a [bindable setter](bindable-setter.md) or [defining the bindable datatype explicitly](bindable-coercion.md).

 ## Attribute naming

-As can be seen in the examples above, the `@bindable`s defined inside a custom element can be used a HTML attribute while using the custom element.
+As can be seen in the examples above, the `@bindable`s defined inside a custom element can be used as an HTML attribute while using the custom element.
 For example, the `@bindable loading` property is used as the attribute `loading.bind` in the view.

 By convention the property name is converted to kebab-case and used as the attribute name.
 For example, a bindable property named `fooBar` will be converted to `foo-bar` attribute.